-The imperative to re-think the ways that researchers and research outputs are evaluated is increasingly clear and urgent.
+The imperative to re-think the ways that researchers and research outputs are evaluated and assessed is increasingly clear and urgent.
 Research evaluation regimes and practices are having wide-ranging, complex and ambiguous effects, including on the culture of research, the quality of evidence informing policymaking, priorities in research and research funding, individual career trajectories and researchers’ well-being.
 These issues play out differently across scientific disciplines and regional contexts.
-Further, open science frameworks and moves towards mission-oriented science are changing traditional ways of doing and communicating research, requiring new thinking on research evaluation.
+Further, open science frameworks and moves towards mission-oriented science are changing traditional ways of doing and communicating research, requiring new thinking on research evaluation and assessment.

 An international Scoping Group has been formed to explore the pathways to impact for this initiative.
-The Scoping Group met in June 2021 and conducted a series of regional consultations from October to November 2021.
+The Scoping Group met in June 2021 and March 2022 and conducted a series of regional consultations from October to November 2021.

 This scoping process is expected to culminate in the publication of a global synthesis paper in early 2023, which will inform future interventions by the three partner organizations.

-- Comparative understanding of the functioning and effects of research evaluation systems and approaches around the world.
+- Comparative understanding of the functioning and effects of research evaluation and assessment systems and approaches around the world.

 - Agreement on a context-sensitive assessment approach that enhances the value of research in serving the public good.

-- Dr Tracey Elliott, IAP member of secretariat (email@example.com)
+- Dr Tracey Elliott, ISC Project Lead (email@example.com)

-- Anna-Maria Gramatte, GYA member of secretariat (firstname.lastname@example.org)
+- Johanna Mogwitz, GYA member of the secretariat (firstname.lastname@example.org)

-- Dr Koen Vermeir, Chair, Scoping Group (email@example.com)
+- Professor Sarah de Rijcke, Chair, Scoping Group (email@example.com)

 - Robin Crewe studied at the Natal University in South Africa before obtaining his Ph.D. at the University of Georgia, USA.
 From 1986 to 1996 he was the Director of the Communication Biology Research Group of the University of the Witwatersrand.
 He was a Vice-Principal of the University of Pretoria from 2003 until his retirement from this position in June 2013.
 He is the chair of the Special Projects Committee of the South African Council for Natural Scientific Professions, Convenor of the APIMONDIA Africa Working Group on Honey Standards and Adulteration, Member of APIMONDIA Working Group on Adulteration of Bee Products.
 He is a Fellow of the Royal Entomological Society of London, a Fellow of the Royal Society of South Africa, a Fellow of the World Academy of Sciences (TWAS), a founding member and a past president of the Academy of Science of South Africa, a fellow of the African Academy of Science and a Foreign Associate of Hassan II Academy of Science and Technology in Morocco.
 He was awarded the Gold Medal of the Zoological Society of South Africa and honorary life membership of the Entomological Society of Southern Africa.
 He is currently a Senior Research Fellow in the Centre for the Advancement of Scholarship at the University of Pretoria.

 - Clemencia Cosentino is the Director of Evaluation at the Food and Agriculture Organization of the United Nations.
 Before this, she was the Chief Evaluation Officer and Evaluation and Assessment Capability Section Head of the US National Science Foundation (NSF).
-Prior to joining NSF in late 2019 Clemencia was a Senior Fellow and Director of STEM Research at Mathematica and the Director of the Program for Evaluation and Equity Research of the Urban Institute.
+A Senior Fellow and Director of STEM Research at Mathematica and the Director of the Program for Evaluation and Equity Research of the Urban Institute.
 Clemencia is widely recognized as an expert on science, technology, engineering, and mathematics (STEM), including the underrepresentation of minorities and women in STEM-related degree programmes, training, and careers.
 Over the past decade, she has been focusing on designing and developing complex data systems that leverage existing data and serve multiple functions (monitoring, research, and evaluation).
 She received her master’s and doctoral degrees in sociology from Princeton University, with a focus on education and international development.